-The University of Arkansas Community College at Morrilton is not liable for damage, theft, or personal loss of property.
-Students are advised to check their personal insurance for coverage.
+The University of Arkansas Community College at Morrilton as an agency of the State of Arkansas is entitled to Sovereign Immunity.
+As a result, UACCM is not liable for personal accidents, damage, theft, or loss of personal property.
+Students are advised to check their personal insurance coverages and/or file a claim with the Arkansas State Claims Commission at arclaimscommission.arkansas.gov